yarnthen/yarnthencohosking/_posts/2018-04-27-Unity-Custom-shortcuts.md

 <img src="{{ site.baseurl }}/images/unity_Custom_Shortcuts_6.gif" alt="">
 ### Outro
 One of the things I did not mention is on <keyword>Undo.RegisterCompleteObjectUndo</keyword>.
 This is to do a snapshot of the object before we make the change so that we can undo it later if we want. [thebeardphantom](https://gist.github.com/thebeardphantom/ea6362139ee195a8abce){:target="_blank"} uses <keyword>Undo.RecordObjects</keyword>.
 That did not record the snapshot of the prior of some of my tasks(e.g., revert prefab) so I used RegisterCompleteObjectUndo instead.
 Below is the full code.
 One last thing i added is the <keyword>#if (UNITY_EDITOR)</keyword> so that this script will not get picked up when you build your game.
 Not sure why, without the #if statement, it will crash the build.

+# Update: I have made these shortcuts into a unity asset store package called [Lazy Shortcuts](https://assetstore.unity.com/packages/tools/utilities/lazy-shortcuts-117790).
+It is available as a free download if you do not wish to create these shortcuts by yourself.
 {% highlight csharp%}
 #if (UNITY_EDITOR)
 using UnityEngine;